nuztalgia/botstrap/docs/api/botstrap.md

         examplebot: You currently don't have a saved development bot token.
         Would you like to add one now?
 If so, type "yes" or "y": y

         Please enter your bot token now.
-It'll be invisible for security reasons.
+It'll be hidden for security reasons.
         BOT TOKEN: ************************.******.***************************

         Your token has been successfully encrypted and saved.